-The World Premiere of Stephen Caudel’s Guitar Symphony ‘Wine Dark Sea’ took place on July 24th 1983 at the Victoria Palace London as part of a concert series.
-(Photo right) The composers own programme notes give a valuable insight into how this unique work came into being….
+The World Premiere of Stephen Caudel’s Guitar Symphony ‘Wine Dark Sea’ took place on 24 July 1983 at the Victoria Palace in London.
+Stephen wrote a set of ‘composer’s notes’ for the printed programme of that Premiere which give a valuable insight into how this unique work came into being ….

 “The question has been asked of me: “How did you come to write a symphonic rock poem or guitar symphony as some people refer to it?”
 The answer is simple.
 I didn’t.
 In a way, it wrote itself.

 Wine Dark Sea is a natural development in the life of a composer with such diverse influences as Jimi Hendrix, Gustav Mahler and Richard Wagner.
 It is a work created specifically to place classical/rock guitar music in a highly melodic form into the concert hall/theatre, much as Gershwin did with jazz piano music in the 1920’s and ’30’s.